-The BenQ SW240 is a 1920×1200 16:10 monitor which in comparison to the standard Full HD displays offers extra vertical screen space for your applications and spreadsheets.
+The BenQ SW240 is a 1920×1200 16:10 monitor which offers extra vertical screen space for your applications and spreadsheets, in comparison to the standard Full HD displays.

-Due to its wide color gamut, the monitor is aimed at the professional photographers, designers, and alike.
+Due to its wide Adobe RGB color gamut, the monitor is aimed at professional photographers, designers, and alike.

-In addition, the panel offers wide 178-degree viewing angles which will ensure that the colors remain consistent and accurate even when the screen is looked at from different angles.
+In addition, the panel offers wide 178-degree viewing angles, which will make sure that the colors stay consistent and accurate even when the screen is looked at from different angles.

-The ‘Color Mode’ hotkey allows you to easily toggle between the sRGB, Adobe RGB, and Black & White color presets while the next three hotkeys can be used as shortcuts for the Input, Brightness, and Contrast adjustments.
+The ‘Color Mode’ hotkey allows you to easily toggle between the sRGB, Adobe RGB, and Black & White color presets, while the three other hotkeys can be used as shortcuts for Input, Brightness and Contrast adjustments.

-You can also assign these hotkeys to different shortcuts in the OSD (On-Screen Display) menu and customize other options for the Color Mode presets.
+You can also assign these hotkeys to different shortcuts in the OSD (On-Screen Display) menu and customize the Color Mode presets.

 For instance, you can add Rec.
 709, DCI-P3, or your own Calibration profiles made using the Palette Master Element software to the Color Mode hotkey presets.

-Besides the standard settings such as brightness and contrast, you will have access to three color temperature modes (5000K, 6500K, and 9300K), six gamma presets (from 1.6 to 2.6), and hue and saturation adjustments.
+Besides the standard settings, such as brightness and contrast, you will have access to three color temperature modes (5000K, 6500K, and 9300K), six gamma presets (from 1.6 to 2.6) and hue/saturation adjustments.

-We didn’t encounter any dead pixels nor excessive backlight bleeding and IPS glow on our model.
+We didn’t find any dead pixels nor excessive backlight bleeding and IPS glow on our model.

-What’s more, the monitor has an excellent input lag performance of only 16ms which along with the quick 5ms response time speed make it viable for gaming when you wish to let off some steam after working.
+What’s more, the monitor has an excellent input lag performance of only 10ms, which along with its quick 5ms response time speed, makes it viable for gaming should you wish to let off some steam after working.

-The low input lag ensures there’s no noticeable delay between your commands and the result on the display while the 5ms response time eliminates ghosting or trailing of fast-moving objects.
+The low input lag ensures there’s no noticeable delay between your commands and the result on the display while the 5ms response time eliminates prominent ghosting or trailing behind fast-moving objects.